-I HAVE EXPERIENCED VIOLENCE OR HARASSMENT AT WORK AND I WANT TO KNOW MY RIGHTS
+I HAVE EXPERIENCED HARASSMENT AT WORK AND I WANT TO KNOW MY RIGHTS

-We offer free and confidential legal services to anyone who has experienced violence or sexual or psychological harassment in the workplace.
-We help you understand your rights and your legal options.
+Our program of free and confidential legal services to anyone who has experienced sexual or psychological harassment in the workplace, funded by the Department of Justice Canada, has come to an end.

 HARASSMENT IN THE WORKPLACE